networknt/light-doc/content/en/tutorial/rest/openapi/servicemesher/_index.md

 Second type: one project for a single service API.

-User can use command line to run [light-codegen] /reference/light-codegen/openapi-generator/
+User can use command line to run [light-codegen](/tool/light-codegen/openapi-generator/)

 Or use [light-api-template] (https://github.com/mservicetech/light-api-template) to start building the service API project